 Inventory is any goods that a company has, which can sell below market value.
 Think of any raw material used to make a product.
 When a baker makes bread, he needs things like eggs, milk, and flower; these would be considered raw materials.

 Lastly, we have Prepaid Expenses, which are expenses already paid.
 Yes, even a company like Apple has these.
 They can be anything from insurance costs to advertising, marketing, or event rent.

 If you look towards the bottom of assets, you’ll see something called Goodwill.
 Goodwill isn’t a tangible asset like cash or stocks.

 Goodwill is an intangible asset that has no physical nature.
 For example, think of customer loyalty and brand recognition.
 We all know how much of a loyal fan base Apple has.
 Their customers keep coming back every year to buy their products no matter what.

-The same can be said for brand recognition.
+It’s the same for brand recognition.
 When you see the Apple logo, you can instantly recognize it.
 These two things put Apple at a competitive advantage.
 Apple’s valuable Goodwill has a lot to do with why Warren Buffet eventually decided to invest in the company.

-If a company were to purchase a fixed asset it would be for the long-term.
-One of the most common fixed assets owned by companies is real estate, or buildings and land.
+If a company were to purchase a fixed asset, it would be for the long-term.
+One of the most common fixed assets owned by companies is real estate.

-A good example of this is McDonald’s, which on the surface seems like they just make money by selling hamburgers.
+An example of this is McDonald’s, which on the surface, seems like they only make money by selling hamburgers.
 However, the reality is that McDonald’s is a real estate business disguised as a fast-food company.
 Over 50% of their total revenues comes from rent, royalties, and initial fees of their franchises.